Insurance premiums are rising: 4 steps you can take now to reduce costs

 Trucking technology has come a long way in recent years, with telematics programs being one of the newer innovations.
 Implementing a telematics system for your trucking business is easy, and can make you eligible for major insurance discounts.

 Telematics systems not only provide actionable, proactive insight regarding service issues with your vehicles, but they can also track driving behavior to ensure the best routes are being taken and drivers are operating responsibly.
-On top of that, if you’re worried about what’s going on under the hood of your truck, a telematics system can provide you with real-time alerts to help you identify and address vehicle maintenance issues before they cause real problems.
+On top of that, if you’re worried about what’s going on under the hood of your trucks, a telematics system can provide you with real-time alerts to help you identify and address vehicle maintenance issues before they cause real problems.

-SmartHop helps get you the best rate on insurance
+Get the best rate on commercial insurance

-SmartHop was built to help owner-operators and fleet owners like you earn more, save on operating expenses, and stress less.
+SmartHop was built to help fleet owners like you earn more, save on operating expenses, and stress less.
 As a licensed agency for truckers, by truckers, our industry experts can connect you with the right commercial insurance coverage to fit your particular needs.
 Leverage our network of top-rated insurance carriers, with free quotes on insurance packages and no obligation to purchase.